JustinWilkinson/Sqlite.Database.Management/README.md

 * A primary key is required for the `Update` extension method in order to uniquely identify the record to update.

 ### Extension Methods:
-As stated above, there are a number of extension methods that allow for extremely easy CRUD operations on relatively simple types.
+As stated above, there are a number of extension methods that allow for extremely easy CRUD operations on relatively simple types, both synchronously and asynchronously.
 To use these, you will need to add the following statement to your file `using Sqlite.Database.Management.Extensions`.
 ```C#
 var database = new Database("Data Source=MyDatabase.sqlite;");